michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. It is better to trust in the Lord than to put confidence in princes.

-10. All nations compassed me about: but in the name of the Lord will I destroy them.destroy…: Heb. cut them off
+10. All nations compassed me about: but in the name of the Lord will I destroy them.

 11. They compassed me about; yea, they compassed me about: but in the name of the Lord I will destroy them.

-12. They compassed me about like bees; they are quenched as the fire of thorns: for in the name of the Lord I will destroy them.destroy: Heb. cut down
+12. They compassed me about like bees; they are quenched as the fire of thorns: for in the name of the Lord I will destroy them.

 13. Thou hast thrust sore at me that I might fall: but the Lord helped me.